Quantum Advantage via Efficient Post-processing on Qudit Classical Shadow tomography: Efficient estimation of stabilizer states with DDB-ST

-Finally, we would like to point out that it is not feasible to combine the techniques of Clifford-ST and DDB-ST to efficiently estimate \( \operatorname{tr}(\rho O) \) for arbitrary \( n \)-qubit quantum state \( \rho \) and any BN observable \( O \) observable with known trace.
+\textbf{Infeasibility of hybrid Clifford-ST and DDB-ST approaches.} Finally, we would like to point out that it is not feasible to combine the techniques of Clifford-ST and DDB-ST to efficiently estimate \( \operatorname{tr}(\rho O) \) for arbitrary \( n \)-qubit quantum state \( \rho \) and any BN observable \( O \) observable with known trace.

 The main bottleneck of Clifford-ST lies in its post-processing cost, namely, it does not guarantee that \( \operatorname{tr}(U_k^\dagger |j\rangle \langle j| U_k O) \) can always be computed in polynomial time for each single-shot measurement.
 While \( U_k^\dagger |j\rangle \langle j| U_k \) is a stabilizer state and \( O \) is a BN observable, which seemingly allows for efficient estimation of \( \operatorname{tr}(U_k^\dagger |j\rangle \langle j| U_k O) \) by DDB-ST as a subroutine (Theorem 3), the issue lies in the accumulated error.